Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 First, simulating solid wood is still a challenge:
  - Properties can vary a lot even for the same wood species.
- - Wood is vey anisotropic (behavior strongly depends on the fibers directions).
+ - Wood is very anisotropic (behavior strongly depends on the fibers directions).
  - Wood properties strongly depend on humidity content (dimensions may vary by up to 15 %!).

 Second, simulating furniture requires to simulate joins,